Office of Grant and Research Development

 SPS, the departments, and the PIs share responsibility for the timely submission of final financial reports.
 See above.

-- Obtains and/or provides audit reports for subrecipient compliance with OMB Circular A-133.
+- Obtains and/or provides audit reports for subrecipient compliance with OMB Circular A-133 (applicable to grants awarded prior to December 26, 2014) or 2 CFR 200.403 (applicable to grants awarded on or after December 26, 2014).
 In addition, SPS conducts desk audits and/or site visits for subrecipients when necessary.

-- Provides assistance to departmental, college, and urban campus administrators, and PIs for interpreting regulations, special terms and conditions, and responding to issues pertaining to University, state, and federal policies.
+- Provides assistance to departmental, college, and regional campus administrators, and PIs for interpreting regulations, special terms and conditions, and responding to issues pertaining to University, state, and federal policies.

 - Periodically notifies departments of overdraft accounts.
 See 30.21.